COMS-BC3997-SP23/website-19ewalker/updates/week-6.md

 - Each of the 4 Staten Island neighborhoods are in the neighborhoods with least noise complaints category
 - All 10 of the zip codes with the most noise complaints are in Upper Manhattan + the Bronx
 - I might need to check what's going on with the 10466 zip code, since it seems a bit odd that it has over triple the noise complaints of the second highest zip code.
+- The zip code for (10027) has the 22nd most complaints of the 231 zip codes.